eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 Update playbooks/common.yml file with following code:

          ---
          - name: update web, nfs and db servers
            hosts: webservers, nfs, db
            remote_user: ec2-user
            become: yes
            become_user: root
            tasks:
            - name: ensure wireshark is at the latest version
              yum:
                name: wireshark
                state: latest

          - name: update LB server
            hosts: lb
            remote_user: ubuntu
            become: yes
            become_user: root
            tasks:
            - name: ensure wireshark is at the latest version
              apt:
                name: wireshark
                state: latest

-Examine the code above and try to make sense out of it.
-This playbook is divided into two parts, each of them is intended to perform the same task: install wireshark utility (or make sure it is updated to the latest version) on your RHEL 8 and Ubuntu servers.
+The playbook above is divided into two parts, each of them is intended to perform the same task: install wireshark utility (or make sure it is updated to the latest version)

+on RHEL 8 and Ubuntu servers.
 It uses root user to perform this task and respective package manager: yum for RHEL 8 and apt for Ubuntu.

-Feel free to update this playbook with following tasks:
+Other tasks include creating a

-Create a directory and a file inside it
-Change timezone on all servers
-Run some shell script
+directory and a file inside it, change timezone on all servers and run some shell script
-…
-For a better understanding of Ansible playbooks - watch this video from RedHat and read this article.

 First Playbook Run on webserver-1